-PINCHPOINT PROCEDURE: Beamset and 14x8 trailers will need to cross onto the incorrect side of the expressway and travel on the incorrect side until the Hart Road ouramp.
+PINCHPOINT PROCEDURE: Beamset and 14x8 trailers will need to cross onto the incorrect side of the expressway and travel on the incorrect side until the Hart Road onramp.
+ROAD MODIFICATIONS: Nil.

 40.5 Km's: Hunter Expressway onto Hart Road at Loxford.
 Image 1: